Faculty Development Fellowship

 2. Recommendation of department chair

-Responses to Item 6 on the UNO form should not exceed 2200 words.
+- Your response to Item 6 on the UNO form should not exceed 2200 words.
+Wordcount should be indicated at the end of the application.

 FDF Instructions to Department Chairs